AdamDewberry/mac-setup/README.md

 This repo is a quickstart to supercharge your development environment on a Macbook.

-It will config your machine and install many of the essential tools you need to collaborate and engineer.
+It will configure your machine and install many essential tools for collaboration and engineering.

 Be aware that it will also remap Caps Lock to Control; if you do not want this, remove or comment out the section `remap_keys`.

+It will also remap *§* (x064) to F11 (x044), which can then be set to a left mouse click via:

+    System Preferences -> Accessibility -> Pointer Control -> Enable alternative pointer actions -> check F11 is set for left mouse click

 The setup includes writing (or overwriting) the zsh profile found in `~/.zshrc`; this will configure your shell, add a bunch of useful path env vars and aliases.
 This is optional, remove the line in the makefile if you wish to start afresh.